oKermorgant/cpp_python_integration/README.md

-# Simple comparison between C++ / Python / pybind11 / cppyy
+# Comparison between C++ / Python / pybind11 / cppyy

 Clone this repo with `--recurse-submodules` to have access to pybind11.